HackYourCareer/SmartKickers/README.md

        <img src="assets/appLaunch.png">
    </h1>

+2. Plug-in the camera wire to the computer.

-2. In new terminal switch to [`SmartKickersAI/LocalServer/server`](SmartKickersAI/LocalServer/server) and launch the node server.
+3. In new terminal switch to [`SmartKickersAI/LocalServer/server`](SmartKickersAI/LocalServer/server) and launch the node server.

    ```bash
    cd SmartKickersAI/LocalServer/server